 In this guide, we’ll take you through both the Spirit and Genesis

-If you can stretch your budget, then the the Genesis II E-435 hits the sweet spot between price, size and functionality.
-The inclusion of a dedicated sear burner makes this the obvious choice for steak fanatics.
+If you can stretch your budget, then the Genesis E-335 hits the sweet spot between price, size, and functionality.

-Read on for more in-depth comparisons between these two lines of grill.
+Read on for more in-depth comparisons between these two grill lines.

 Weber Spirit vs. Genesis – What’s the Big Difference?

-The Spirit II and Genesis II are the two most popular gas grill lines that
+The Spirit and Genesis are the two most popular gas grill lines that

-While the Genesis II is made for the lifestyle griller who has cookouts often and is willing to pay more for higher quality and extra functionality.
+The Genesis is made for grilling enthusiasts willing to pay more for higher quality and extra functionality.

 Key differences between Spirit and Genesis grills: